asavschaeffer/dir-snap/README.md

   - Auto-detects input format, with manual override via dropdown (preference saved in config).
   - Runs structure creation in a background thread to keep UI responsive.
   - Displays a determinate progress bar during structure creation.
-  - Interactive map exclusion:
+  - **Interactive map exclusion:**
     - Clicking a line in the input map toggles a visual strikethrough.
-    - Clicking a directory also toggles its children (cascading visual only).
+    - Clicking a directory also visually toggles its children.
-  - Creates the directory structure and empty files within a selected base directory, skipping items corresponding to struck-through lines (including children).
+    * Creates the directory structure skipping items corresponding to struck-through lines _and their descendants_.
   - Allows pasting map text from clipboard or loading from a .txt file.
   - Status feedback label with success/error/ready states.
   - "Open Output Folder" button appears on success to open the created directory (cross-platform).